Hiring a contractor

-Many home owners don’t take the time to check references; instead, they make the assumption that a list of references is proof of good work.
+Many homeowners don’t take the time to check references.
+Instead, they make the assumption that a list of references is proof of good work.
 This is not always true.
-In addition to asking references about the quality of the contractor’s work, you should get details about the timeliness, budget, and ease of the renovation process.
+Homeowners should ask for references about the quality of the contractor’s work as well as details about the timeliness, budget, and ease of the renovation process.

 If a contractor is not able to or refuses to provide a list of references, you should not hire them for your home renovations.